plorentzos/Default-and-Market-Risk-Assessment-of-Public-US-Companies/README.md

 * Constructed the yearly correlations between the the three risk measures from 2014 to 2022.
 * Plotted the yearly correlations of the 3 risk measures across time.

-Note that additional comments regarding the code and the analysis can be found in the .py files.
+\* Note that additional comments regarding the code and the analysis can be found in the .py files.

+\* Note that graphs generated during the analysis can be found in the graphs folder.

 ## Modeling Assumptions
 * Daily and yearly returns are being calculated using the standard finance textbook formulas with continuous compounding.